berneout/public-public-license/README.md

-2. Corporations and other kinds of legal entities, but not individuals, have to propose patches to add themselves to a list below the license terms to exercise any permission for the software.
+2. Corporations and other kinds of legal entities, but not individuals, have to propose patches to add themselves to a list below the license terms in order to exercise their permission for the software.

 [The MIT License]: https://spdx.org/licenses/MIT